Daniel-Sou/Global-Taxing/README.md

 # Global-Taxing
 ISOM3029 Project Global Taxing Calculation

 This is Global taxing web app.

-Make difference
+## Requirement
-What is difference
+This is the first version app of calculating the global taxing.

 Daniel
 4 DEC